-PROPOSAL 3 APPROVAL OF CLASS A COMMON STOCK ISSUABLE UPON CONVERSION OF SERIES A PREFERRED STOCK shares of Series A Preferred On March \, 1998, the Company issued \ Stock to the NSI Stockholders as partial consideration for the NSI Acquisition.
-See "Certain Relationships and Transactions-The NSI Acquisition" and "--Operating, License and Distribution Agreements; Certain Effects of the NSI Acquisition."
+PROPOSAL 3 APPROVAL OF CLASS A COMMON STOCK ISSUABLE UPON CONVERSION OF SERIES A PREFERRED STOCK

+On March 27, 1998, the Company issued 2,986,663 shares of Series A Preferred Stock to the NSI Stockholders as partial consideration for the NSI Acquisition.
+See "Certain Relationships and Transactions--The NSI Acquisition" and "--Operating, License and Distribution Agreements; Certain Effects of the NSI Acquisition."
 Several of the NSI Stockholders were at the time of the NSI Acquisition and continue to be directors of the Company, executive officers of the Company and/or the beneficial owners of more than 5% of the voting power outstanding and more than 5% of the number of outstanding shares of the Company's Common Stock.
-See "Certain Relationships and Related Transactions Upon."
+See "Certain Relationships and Related Transactions ---NSI Acquisition" and "Interest of Certain Persons in Matters to be Voted Upon."
 Because of these relationships, Rule 312.03(b) of the New York Stock Exchange requires stockholder approval be obtained prior to the issuance to the NSI Stockholders of Class A Common Stock in exchange for the Series A Preferred Stock.
 The Certificate of Designation setting forth the terms of the Series A Preferred Stock (the "Certificate of Designation") provides that the Series A Preferred Stock cannot be converted into Class A Common Stock until the holders of Common Stock approve such issuance of Class A Common Stock upon conversion of the Series A Preferred Stock or the requirements of the New York Stock Exchange are otherwise satisfied to permit conversion thereof.
 Accordingly, Proposal 3 asks the holders of Common Stock to approve the issuance of shares of Class A Common Stock upon conversion of the Series A Preferred Stock.